Fire services

 Take care not to offend.
 If in doubt, seek local advice.

-The Islamic holiday month of Ramadan is expected to begin around mid April to mid May 2021.
+The Islamic holiday month of Ramadan is observed.
 Respect religious and cultural customs and laws at this time.

-If, despite our advice, you travel to Syria without Syrian identity documents, you'll need a visa.
+Entry and exit conditions can change at short notice.
+If you travel to Syria despite our advice and don't have Syrian identity documents, you'll need a visa.

-Parts of Syria, including north-east Syria, are controlled by groups that may issue local travel permits.
-Even so, you'll still need a visa issued by the Syrian Government if travelling to Syria.
+Parts of Syria are controlled by groups that may issue local travel permits.

 Civilian airports could come under attack at any time, including in Damascus and Aleppo.